+As part of our assessment, we considered the potential impact on student numbers and income, incremental costs or savings, and impact on cashflow.
+The swift move to online delivery has meant that there has been no reduction in student engagement.
+Although a reduction in student numbers is not expected, our modelling considered scenarios up to a 25% reduction in student numbers.
 In terms of cash, the above business model ensures that the cash position is largely unaffected.
-Indeed the SLC has agreed to pay some tranches of its payments in advance of the traditional timing.
-In addition to this, the group's banking facilities were refreshed in November 2020 include a rolling credit facility of £10m which we consider to be more than ample (see note 24).
+Indeed, the SLC has agreed to pay some tranches of its payments in advance of the traditional timing.
+In addition to this, the group's current banking facilities include a rolling credit facility of £10m which we consider to be more than ample.
 Management have considered a number of downside scenarios around a significant decrease in new students.
-A very significant decrease could cause a breach in covenants.
-However, the current applications and acceptances are tracking in line with the business plan.
-We have also considered what government relief is available for businesses at this time.
-The business has remained cash generative in all scenarios modelled.
+A very significant decrease could cause a breach in covenants and affect the cash position.